How To Fill And Maintain Control And Expansion Joints

 Filling The Joints

-Prior to applying a resinous coating on concrete, the joints need to be filled.
+Prior to applying a resinous flooring system on concrete, the joints need to be filled.
 However, before doing this the joints need to be sawcut and vacuumed in order to remove debris.

 Next, the joints should be filled with an epoxy mortar mixture, typically consisting of epoxy primer and sil-co-sil for control joints.
 After that, the joints need to be primed and a chopped strand fiberglass mat should be placed on it to bridge the gap between the two floors.